citrus/spree_wholesale/README.md

 This will assume 66% wholesale discount.

-If you'd like run tests, install from the source, then run:
+If you'd like run tests:

+    git clone git://github.com/citrus/spree_wholesale.git
-    cd your/spree/project/spree_wholesale
+    cd spree_wholesale
-    rake
+    rake test_app (you may have to install dependencies) rake

 (TO DO: Write some more tests!)